Joey Worthen: International

 Worthen played for the United States U-20 men's national soccer team in 1999, but has never been called into the senior team.

 Coaching career

-From 2012–2016, Worthen was an assistant coach for the South Carolina Gamecocks men's soccer program.
+From 2012 to 2016, Worthen was an assistant coach for the South Carolina Gamecocks men's soccer program.
 On February 14, 2017, Worthen was named the head coach of the Florida Atlantic Owls men's soccer team ahead of the 2017 NCAA Division I men's soccer season.